-It sounds like one of the control rods has fallen off the release arm of one of the latches.
-You will need to remove the door panel from the inside here is a guide to help you get an idea of what you are in for.
+It sounds like one of the control rods has fallen off the release arm of one of the latches or the fuse or unlock relay is not working.
+You will need to remove the door panel from the inside.
+Here is a guide to help you get an idea of what you are in for.

 If you can get to the latch from the inside there should be an, "Escape or Emergency Latch Pull", that is required in vehicles since 2002.